bjerkvik/dat255-deep-learning-pathology/README.md

 The project repository contains the following files and folders:

 - `notebooks/`: Folder containing the Jupyter Notebook for training and exporting the model.
+The latest notebook used to train the final model is `model-2.ipynb`.
 - `app.py`: A Gradio app that uses the trained model to predict cancer tumors in histopathology images.
 - `models/`: Folder containing the exported model files.
 - `requirements.txt`: A list of Python packages required to run the app (+++).